keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 ---------------------------------------------------

-### Title: In this challenge room, we will investigate a compromised host.
+### Title: In this challenge room, i investigated a compromised host.
 ### Category:- SOC
-### Description:- We will investigate host-centric logs in this challenge room to find suspicious process execution.
+### Description:- i investigated host-centric logs in this challenge room to find suspicious process execution.
 To learn more about Splunk and how to investigate the logs.

 ----------------------------------------------------